tphummel/node-bify-app/README.md

 # node-bify-app

-[browserify](https://github.com/substack/node-browserify) client app starter. no server component other than for development.
+[browserify](https://github.com/substack/node-browserify), bootstrap client app starter. no server component other than for development.

 build static artifacts that can be served from static file server, s3, gh pages, etc.

-consider [beefy](https://github.com/chrisdickinson/beefy) to get up and running with browserify quickly
+consider [beefy](https://github.com/chrisdickinson/beefy) to get up and running with browserify quickly.

 # start new project